 - Parental and spousal consent.

-- · Provider authorization.
+- Provider authorization.

 - Restrictions based on age.

 - Restrictions based on marital status.

 - Access to a full range of FP methods.

-- Comprehensive sexuality education.
+- Comprehensive sexuality education (CSE).

 - Youth-friendly FP service provision.

 - Enabling social environment.

 We devised four color-coded categories to classify how well a country is performing for each indicator.
-The color assigned to each indicator in a country's results is based on the extent to which that country provides the most favorable policy environment for youth to access and use contraception:
+The color assigned for each indicator in a country's results is based on the extent to which that country provides the most favorable policy environment for youth to access and use contraception:

-GREEN: Strong policy environment for youth accessing and using contraception.
+GREEN: Strong policy environment.